maxchampoux/Ibanfirst/CompanyCreation.md

 * isMainFounder = true
 * sharesNumber
 * email
-* registeredIndividualCountry (or registeredCorporateCountry depending on the type)
+* registeredIndividualCountry (or registeredCorporateCountry if type = "corporate")
-* registeredIndividualName (or registeredCorporateName depending on the type)
+* registeredIndividualName (or registeredCorporateName if type = "corporate")
-* document = "IDProof" (or "certificateOfIncorporation" depending on the type)
+* document = "IDProof" (or "certificateOfIncorporation" if type = "corporate")
 * birthDate (if type = "individual")
 * birthCountry (if type = "individual")
 * is Pep (if type = "individual")
+* shareholdingStructure (if type = "corporate" and for all shareholders on the 2 level owning +25%)

 On the other individual founders ([Shareholding Structure Object](#shareholdingStructure_object)):
 * type
 * isMainFounder = true
 * sharesNumber
 * email
-* registeredIndividualCountry (or registeredCorporateCountry depending on the type)
+* registeredIndividualCountry (or registeredCorporateCountry if type = "corporate")
-* registeredIndividualName (or registeredCorporateName depending on the type)
+* registeredIndividualName (or registeredCorporateName if type = "corporate")
 * is Pep (if type = "individual")
+* shareholdingStructure (if type = "corporate" and for all shareholder on the 2 level owning +25%)

 By submitting your project, you will have in return an IBAN that you can share with the co-founders for collecting the deposit of each one.